jurf/jurf.github.io/_posts/2017-04-18-gnome-doesnt-suck-youre-just-using-it-wrong.md

 title: GNOME doesn’t suck, you’re just using it wrong
 ---

-(I know, click-bait title, couldn’t resist.)
+I know, click-bait title, but I couldn’t resist.

 Ever since Ubuntu announced that they’re [switching to GNOME][0] as their default desktop environment, online discussions about it have